-In this section we introduce entrainment, namely the nondissipative coupling between the superfluid and the normal component (see e.g. Haskell & Sedrakian 2017; Chamel 2017).
+In this section, we introduce entrainment, namely the nondissipative coupling between the superfluid and the normal component (see e.g. Haskell & Sedrakian 2018; Chamel 2017).
 This can be represented by a dimensionless effective mass m^ of the free neutrons.
-The superfluid angular momentum for rigid rotation is given by a mixing between the superfluid and normal component $J_n = I_n(m^\Omega_n + (1 - m^)\Omega_p)$, see e.g. Andersson & Comer (2001) and Chamel & Carter (2006), and the dynamical equations (1) become:
+The superfluid angular momentum for rigid rotation is given by a mixing between the superfluid and normal component $J_n = I_n(m^\Omega_n + (1 - m^)\Omega_p)$, see for example, Andersson & Comer (2001) and Chamel & Carter (2006), and the dynamical Eqs.
+(1) become: